vislab-tecnico-lisboa/ardrone_gazebo/README.md

 ## Download and Setup

+### 1 - Install ROS
-1 - install ros full desktop following the installation instructions on the official ros website: www.ros.org (tested on indigo, jade and kinetic)
+Install ros full desktop following the installation instructions on the official ros website: www.ros.org (tested on indigo, jade and kinetic)

-2 - install the ardrone_autonomy package.
+### 2 - Install the ardrone_autonomy package
 If you are on Ubuntu simply write on your console:

     $ sudo apt-get install ros-<your-ros-distribution>-ardrone_autonomy

+### 3 - Install gazebo5 or newer
-3 - if you are using ros indigo install gazebo5, 6 or 7 from the osrfoundation repository. look at this page for more details: http://gazebosim.org/tutorials?tut=ros_wrapper_versions
+If you are using ros indigo install gazebo5, 6 or 7 from the osrfoundation repository. look at this page for more details: http://gazebosim.org/tutorials?tut=ros_wrapper_versions

+### 4 - Create a catkin workspace
-4 - if you don't have it already, create a catkin workspace folder (for more informations look at this link: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment):
+If you don't have it already, create a catkin workspace folder (for more informations look at this link: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment):

     $ mkdir catkin_ws